Howrah metro station: Structure

+Layout

 Connections

-Passengers can travel through the Kolkata Metro via interchanges on the rest of Line 2.
-Further the station is directly connected to Howrah railway station, allowing passengers to access both suburban, regional and long-distance services offered by Eastern Railway and South Eastern Railway.
+Passengers can travel through the Kolkata Metro via interchanges on the rest of Green Line.
+The station is directly connected to both Howrah railway station complexes (being in middle of those complexes), allowing passengers to access both suburban, regional and long-distance services offered by Eastern Railway and South Eastern Railway via a subway leading to the complexes.